kurves/FULL-STACK-APPS-ON-AWS/Data Storage.md

 - **primary key and foreign key:** The primary consists of one or more column in a table that are unique to each record .
 A foreign key in a table contains the primary key of another table

 - **B-Tree:** a generalization of a binary search tree, which stores sorted data, but can have more than 2 child nodes.

+### Filestore

+#### Filestore Basics

+#### Benefits of Filestores

+Filestores help us to store  larger bits of info with lower cost such as and much higher speed for  images,videos or documents.